kvz/deprecated/addon-doc.md

 ## Monitoring & Logging

-Stats and the current state of ADDON_NAME can be displayed via the CLI.
+Stats and the current state of Librato can be displayed via the CLI.

     :::term
     $ heroku ADDON_SLUG:command
     example output

-ADDON_NAME activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].
+Librato activity can be observed within the Heroku log-stream by [[describe add-on logging recognition, if any]].

     :::term
     $ heroku logs -t | grep 'ADDON_SLUG pattern'